 Archaeology and Anthropology

-To answer these questions and give you the chance of learning more about Archaeology and Anthropology at Oxford in general, the course will be structured around a mixture of interactive talks, practical hands-on sessions and visits to museums and laboratories.
+To answer these questions and give you the chance of learning more about Archaeology and Anthropology at Oxford in general, the course will be structured around a mixture of interactive talks, seminars and study sessions.